-Recently the Bell issue of disproving local as well as nonlocal hidden-variables theories has witnessed a renewed interest primarily because of two new techniques.
-One is the usage of the fourth order interference for local [1-7] as well as non-local [8] hidden-variables theories and the other is the recent improvement in the efficiencies of single-photon detectors [9].
+Recently the Bell issue of disproving local as well as nonlocal hidden-variables theories has received a renewed interest primarily because of two new techniques.
+One is the usage of the fourth order interference for local [1-7] as well as nonlocal [8] hiddenvariables theories and the other is the recent improvement in the efficiencies of single-photon detectors [9].
 That might permit a conclusive Einstein-Podolsky-Rosen experiment.
 An experiment with maximally entangled photons can hardly be used for the purpose because it requires at least 83% detection efficiency [10] and the appropriate detectors are still not available.
-(83% being an overall detection efficiency, the "appropriate" detectors mean the ones with over 90%detector efficiency.)
-Therefore, Eberhard turned to nonmaximally entangled photons and showed that for them only 67% detection efficiency is required.
-[11] He obtained his result by employing an asymmetrical form of the Bell inequality for which he found angles of polarizers for maximal values of the background that violated this Bell inequality for given efficiency Kwiat, Eberhard, Steinberg, and Chiao [3] then used the result to make a proposal $\eta$ . for a loophole-free Bell inequality experiment, i.e., a Bell experiment without additional assumptions which is an ultimate aim of Bell experiments since the very beginning of the local reality issue.
-[12] In this paper we show that the coincidence probabilities obtained by the fourth order interference at an asymmetrical beam splitter violate the usual Clauser-Horne-like form of the Bell inequality with only 67% detection efficiency.
+(83% being an overall detection efficiency, the "appropriate" detectors mean the ones with over 90% detector efficiency.)
+Therefore, Eberhard turned to nonmaximally entangled photons and showed that for them only 67% detection efficiency is required [11].
+He obtained his result by employing an asymmetrical form of the Bell inequality for which he found angles of polarizers for maximal values of the background that violated this Bell inequality for given efficiency η .
+Kwiat, Eberhard, Steinberg and Chiao [3] then used the result to make a proposal for a loophole-free Bell inequality experiment, i.e., a Bell experiment without additional assumptions which has been the ultimate aim of Bell experiments since the very beginning of the local reality issue [12].
+In this paper we show that the coincidence probabilities obtained by the fourth order interference at an asymmetrical beam splitter violate the usual Clauser-Horne-like form of the Bell inequality with only 67% detection efficiency.
 This shows that the afore-mentioned Eberhard's asymmetrical form of the Bell inequality and the background level he introduced are not essential for obtaining his result.
-Instead of the background level one can use other parameters-in our case the reflectivity of a beam splitter-and instead of an asymmetrical form of the Bell inequality one can use the usual symmetric form.
-In addition, it is shown that, contrary to a widespread persuasion [3], a loopholefree Bell experiment by means of two down-converted photons interfering at a symmetric beam splitter is possible but with at least 86% detection efficiency.
-We also show that in the proposal of Kwiat, Eberhard, Steinberg, and Chiao [3] the method of application of Eberhard's result by means of attenuating one of the beams incoming to a beam splitter runs into unpredicted problems.
-Therefore we propose a four photon experiment which dispenses with attenuation and prepares two independent photons in a pure nonmaximal singlet-like state instead.
-The preparation boils down to a projection on the four dimensional Hilbert subspace of this singlet state carried out by actual recording of the other two (of four) photons, thus solving the low detection efficiency, the no enhancement [12-14], and the spacelike separation loophole.
+Instead of the background level one can use other parameters - in our case the reflectivity of a beam splitter - and instead of an asymmetrical form of the Bell inequality one can use the usual symmetric form.
+In addition, it is shown that, contrary to a